-Once you have created a view, Tableau offers a selection of dynamic data inspection tools that help you isolate the data of interest and then continue to explore and analyze.
+Once you have created a view, Tableau offers a selection of a that help you isolate the data of interest and then continue to explore and analyze.
 For example, if you have a dense data view, you can focus on a particular region, select a group of outliers, view the underlying data source rows for each mark, and then view a summary of the selected marks include the average, minimum, and maximum values.

-Selecting marks is useful when you want to visually identify a subset of the data view or you want to run an action.
+Selecting marks is useful when you want to identify a subset of the data view, visually or you want to run an action.

 You can select any individual mark by clicking on it.
 You can select multiple marks by holding down the Ctrl key.
 You can also drag the cursor to draw a box around the marks you want to select.
-Finally, you can combine these methods to quickly select all the marks of interest.
+Finally, you can combine these methods to select all the marks of interest quickly.

 Tableau has a set of zoom controls that display in the upper left corner of the view.
 By default, these controls only display when you hover over a map view.
 You can control when the zoom controls display by selecting View > Zoom Controls and then select one of the following options: